garrandall/popular-music-data/tracks/throw-your-set-in-the-air-cypress-hill.md

 Wave it around like you just don't care

 It's time to exit that busta nigga
-Get ya hands out ya pockets an' your finga on the trigga Let one fly, we don't die, we multiply
+Get ya hands out ya pockets and your finga on the trigga Let one fly, we don't die, we multiply
 Throw yo' set up in the sky